andreborgesdev/Thesis-Notes/ASPNET Core.md

 Environment =/= Type of build

 With the native service IHostingEnvironment we can make operations on the everionment we are currently in or in different ones.

+## Microsoft.AspNetCore.All

+Microsoft.AspNetCore.All.
+That's what's called a metapackage reference.
+By adding this reference, we're actually adding references to all the dependencies you can see when we scroll down a bit.
+This is an ASP.
+NET Core 2-only feature.
+Now why would we do this?
+Well, if you've worked with ASP.
+NET Core before, you know that instead of using one big monolith assembly like System. web in the old ASP.
+NET, ASP.
+NET Core instead shows a more modular, granular approach.
+It's made up of a large set of small packages containing specific pieces of functionality, but that comes with its own set of issues.
+It's not always easy to find out in which package to the functionality you need can be found.
+Moreover, keeping an eye on using the correct versions of these assemblies can become quite cumbersome, but that's the way it is for ASP.
+NET Core 1. x applications.
+So for ASP.
+NET Core 2, this was solved with the Microsoft.
+AspNetCore.
+All metapackage.
+That metapackage includes all supported packages by the ASP.
+NET Core Team, all supported packages by the Entity Framework Core Team, and internal and third-party dependencies used by ASP.
+NET Core and Entity Framework Core.
+So this metapackage makes life a bit easier.
+However, it comes with a potential drawback.
+It requires you to install the.
+NET Core SDK on the server you're deploying to.
+That avoids having to deploy them together with the application.
+That's it.
+This is completely optional.
+If you don't like the metapackage reference, you can also manually add references to each specific package you want to use just as in ASP.
+NET Core 1.